HBNetwork/django-boilerplate/README.md

-# Django-boilerplate with App Core - HBNetwork
+# Django-boilerplate with App Core and start base index in bootstrap 5.2- HBNetwork

 ### Deploy a fully configured Django Application the fastest way!